ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

     :align: left
     :alt: lock

 You may have a combination lock on your locker at school where you have to spin the dial to 3 separate numbers from 0 up to 40.
 What if you forgot your combination?
 Would you be able to guess it?
-Write code that will generate 3 random numbers from 0 up to 40 (but not including 40) using **Math.random()**.
+Write code that will generate 3 random integers from 0 up to 40 (but not including 40) using **Math.random()**.
 Run it a couple times to see it generate different numbers.
 How many times would you need to run it to guess your combination correctly?
 Let's have the code compute that using the **Math.pow(number,exponent)** method.
 Here is an example using Math.pow().

 .. code-block:: java